iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 # Data Versioning

-How cool would it be to make Git handle arbitraty large files and directories with the same performance as Git itself?
+How cool would it be to make Git handle arbitraty large files and directories with the same performance as with small code files?
 Imagine you can do a `git clone` and see data files and ML model files in the workspace.
 Or do `git checkout` and switch to a different version of a 100Gb size file in a less than a second?